 The Operating Company may become a party to financial instruments with off-balance sheet risk in the normal course of business to meet the financial needs of its portfolio companies.
 These instruments may include commitments to extend credit and involve, to varying degrees, elements of liquidity and credit risk in excess of the amount recognized in the balance sheet.
-As of June 30, 2013 and December 31, 2012, the Operating Company had outstanding commitments to third parties to fund investments totaling \$10.5 million and \$10.5 million, respectively, under various undrawn revolving credit facilities, delayed draw commitments or other future funding commitments.
+As of September 30, 2013 and December 31, 2012, the Operating Company had outstanding commitments to third parties to fund investments totaling \$10.5 million and \$10.5 million, respectively, under various undrawn revolving credit facilities, delayed draw commitments or other future funding commitments.

 The Operating Company may from time to time enter into financing commitment letters or bridge financing commitments, which could require funding in the future.
-As of June 30, 2013 and December 31, 2012, the Operating Company did not enter into any commitment letters to purchase debt investments and did not enter into any bridge financing commitments.
+As of September 30, 2013 and December 31, 2012, the Operating Company did not enter into any commitment letters to purchase debt investments.
+As of September 30, 2013 and December 31, 2013, the Operating Company